oanguenot/webrtc-experiments/documentation/Integrating webRTC.md

-# Integrating WebRTC in your application
+# Integrate WebRTC in your application

 I seen a lot of applications in my life.
 I'm not a great software architect but I think I succeeded to put the minimum viable architecture in the applications I developed so I tried to share some advices here to ease your WebRTC integration.